aaronhurt/zfs-replicate/README.md

 ## Features

+- The source pool and dataset are always authoritative
 - Supports push and pull replication with local and remote datasets
 - Supports multiple pool/dataset pairs to replicate
-- Everything is logged to syslog by default, and local logging can be configured if desired
+- Logging leverages syslog (via logger) by default, but local logging can be configured if desired
 - Runs off a well documented `config.sh` file and/or environment variables passed to the script
-- Can be run on any schedule using cron
+- Can be run on any schedule using cron or similar mechanism
-- Includes a `--status` option that can be used to email latest replication status at your preferred schedule.
+- Includes a `--status` option for XigmaNAS that can be used to email the last log output at your preferred schedule.
   Simply add it as a custom script in the email settings under "System > Advanced > Email Reports"

 ## Warning

 Replicating a root dataset to a remote will rewrite the remote pool with forced replication.
-This script will create a true 1:1 copy of the source dataset in the destination dataset as currently configured.
+This script will create a true 1:1 copy of the source dataset in the destination dataset with default options.

-The configuration `REPLICATE_SETS="zpoolone:zpooltwo"` will result in `zpooltwo` being a 1:1 copy of `zpoolone` and may result in data loss on `zpooltwo`.
+The configuration `REPLICATE_SETS="zpoolOne:zpoolTwo"` will result in `zpoolTwo` being a 1:1 copy of `zpoolOne` and may result in data loss on `zpoolTwo`.

-To replicate a root dataset safely to another pool consider `REPLICATE_SETS="zpoolone:zpooltwo/zpoolone"` instead.
+To replicate a root dataset safely to another pool consider `REPLICATE_SETS="zpoolOne:zpoolTwo/zpoolOne"` instead.

-This will result in a 1:1 copy of `zpoolone` in a separate data set of `zpooltwo` and will not affect other datasets currently present on the destination.
+This will result in a 1:1 copy of `zpoolOne` in a separate data set of `zpoolTwo` and will not affect other datasets currently present on the destination.

 ## To Use